epfl-dcsl/serval-paging/README.md

 by

 ```
-override RACO_TESTS = racket/test/allocation.rkt
+override RACO_TESTS = racket/test/all.rkt
 ```

-Only one of the two failing tests from before should remain.
-Only other errors come from
+With only the tests of the allocation/paging library remaining, all tests should pass.
+Otherwise send me an email.

 ## Directory structure